lovell/sharp/docs/api-output.md

     `info` contains the output image `format`, `size` (bytes), `width`, `height`, `channels` and `premultiplied` (indicating if premultiplication was used).
     When using a crop strategy also contains `cropOffsetLeft` and `cropOffsetTop`.
+    May also contain `textAutofitDpi` (dpi the font was rendered at) if image was created from text.

 ### Examples